Akhier/DragonheartedCode/2014/May/SDL2 - That Which I Learned.md

 &nbsp;&nbsp;&nbsp;This could be enough but I want to add one thing.
 While it is nice to specify exactly the x and y of your window SDL but sometimes you just want it to open wherever.
-Since I don't really ever plan to have an x and y less then 0 we will add another createWindow which doen't have x and y arguments.
+Since I don't really ever plan to have an x and y less then 0 we will add another createWindow which doesn't have x and y arguments.

 ```C+
 void createWindow(const std::string &windowtitle, int width, int height, bool resizable);